Fantastic Force

 Fantastic Force is a superhero team appearing in American comic books published by Marvel Comics.
 It is a spin-off of the Fantastic Four.
 The team had its own title, which lasted for eighteen issues from November 1994 to April 1996.
 Its average monthly sales for 1995, its only full year of publication, were 33,675 copies.
 The title was revived for a miniseries involving a new team in April 2009.

-Original team
+Publication history

-Rumors started circulating in the early 1990s that Fantastic Four was to be cancelled and a new title called Fantastic Force launched in its place.
-The rumors were false, but the editor-in-chief of Marvel Comics, Tom DeFalco, decided that due to the amount of traction the rumor had gained that they should create a new comic book with the same title.
+In the early 1990s, it was rumored that Fantastic Four was to be cancelled and a new title called Fantastic Force launched in its place.
+The rumors were false, but the editor-in-chief of Marvel Comics, Tom DeFalco, decided that due to the amount of traction the rumor had gained that they should create a new comic book with that title.

-A creative team was brought together; however, after it disbanded due to creative differences, Tom Brevoort wrote the new book while Dante Bastianoni took on the responsibilities of cover design and penciller.
+A creative team was brought together; however, after it disbanded due to creative differences.
+Tom Brevoort wrote the new book, while Dante Bastianoni took on the responsibilities of cover design and penciller.
 It launched in November 1994 as a spinoff book to Fantastic Four rather than as a replacement.

+Fictional team biography

+After Nathaniel Richards takes Franklin Richards into the future, he is replaced in the present by a teenage version of himself who had better control over his powers.
+He had been trained by his supposed aunt Huntara and Elsewhen's ruler Warlord Kargul.
+When Huntara comes to the present to prevent the changes caused by Nathaniel's goals, she encounters the teenage Franklin and they work together due to their mutual goals.

+Membership

 The founding members of the original team were: